opencv/opencv/modules/features2d/doc/feature_detection_and_description.rst

         void operator()(const Mat& image, vector<KeyPoint>& keypoints) const;
     };

-The class implements a modified version of CenSurE keypoint detector described in Agrawal08
+The class implements a modified version of the CenSurE keypoint detector described in Agrawal08??.

 .. index:: SIFT